godotengine/godot-docs/learning/step_by_step/instancing.rst

 To learn how to do instancing, let's start with downloading a sample
 project: :download:`instancing.zip </files/instancing.zip>`.

-Unzip this scene in any place of your preference.
-Then, add this scene to the project manager using the 'Import' option:
+Unzip this project in any place of your preference.
+Then, add this project to the project manager using the 'Import' option:

 .. image:: /img/importproject.png